-If you still remember the look of homes in the early 2000s, you probably remember more than just the furniture.
-It was the era of Tuscan kitchens, dark wood finishes, beige-heavy palettes, glossy surfaces, and decor choices that tried to feel warm, polished, and a little aspirational all at once.
-Some of those ideas now feel dated, while others have quietly found their way back into modern interiors in a more refined form.
+If you think back to homes in the early 2000s, you’ll recall more than just furniture.
+This period introduced Tuscan kitchens, dark wood finishes, beige-heavy palettes, glossy surfaces, and decor choices that aimed for warmth, polish, and aspiration.
+While many of these features now feel dated, some have quietly reappeared in more refined modern interiors.

 What defined early 2000s home decor?

-What made the look so recognisable was its mix of comfort and polish.
-Some spaces leaned warm and traditional, while others brought in metallic accents, shine, and bolder statement pieces.
-That contrast is a big reason the style still feels familiar today.
+What made the style recognisable was its blend of comfort and polish.
+Some spaces leaned warm and traditional, while others incorporated metallic accents, shine, and bold statement pieces.
+That contrast is why the look remains familiar.

 1) Tuscan-style kitchens